postsharp/Metalama.Documentation/content/conceptual/architecture/usage.md

 In the following example, the class `Foo` has two constructors, and one of them should only be used in tests.
 Tests are identified as any code in a namespace ending with the `.Tests` suffix.
 We define the <xref:Metalama.Extensions.Architecture.Aspects.BaseUsageValidationAttribute.Description> to improve the error message.
 You can also set the <xref:Metalama.Extensions.Architecture.Aspects.BaseUsageValidationAttribute.ReferenceKinds> to limit the kinds of references that are validated.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Attribute_ForTestOnly.cs  tabs="target"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Attribute_ForTestOnly.cs  tabs="target"]

 ### Example: Type internals reserved for the current namespace

 In the following example, the class `Foo` uses the <xref:Metalama.Extensions.Architecture.Aspects.InternalsCanOnlyBeUsedFromAttribute> constraint to verify that internal members are only accessed from the same namespace.
 A warning is reported when an internal method of `Foo` is accessed from a different method.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Attribute_CurrentNamespace.cs tabs="target"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/Architecture/Attribute_CurrentNamespace.cs tabs="target"]

 ## Validating usage programmatically